microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 Open the database that you created in the first module.

-Click New SQL query button to open a query window.Copy/Paste the below code and run the query.
+Click New Query button to open a query editor window.
+Copy/Paste the below code and click Run button.
 > [!TIP]
 >
-> **Note: Below code is used to create a database scoped credential with Azure OpenAI endpoint.**
+> **Below code is used to create a database scoped credential with Azure OpenAI endpoint.**

 ```SQL-notype